versatica/mediasoup-website/_includes/documentation/v3/mediasoup/api/mediasoup.md

 #### mediasoup.types
 {: #mediasoup-types .code}

-An Object holding all classes and **TypeScript** types exported by mediasoup.
+An Object holding all classes, utils, **TypeScript** types and constants exported by mediasoup.

 > `@type` Object, read only